benjamin-heasly/pyramid/docs/phy-plexon-demo/README.md

 ### readers: ###

-The `readers:` section tells Pyramid to read a Plexon file, and which events and spikes to keep:
+The `readers` section tells Pyramid to read a Plexon file, and which events and spikes to keep:

  - For `spikes` it will take `all` of the channels present in the file.
 Each spike channel will go to its own Pyramid buffer, automatically named with a `plexon_` prefix.
  - For `events` it will take only the `Strobed` channel and give it the name `delimiter`.